Pediatric Dermatology Fellowship

 PROGRAM EVALUATION FORM

-The American Board of Dermatology has established certification and maintenance of certification processes for the subspecialties of Dermatopathology and Pediatric Dermatology.
+The American Board of Dermatology has established certification and continuing certification processes for the subspecialties of Dermatopathology and Pediatric Dermatology.
 These subspecialty certifications have been approved by the American Board of Medical Specialties and its 24 member boards.
 Surveillance and periodic reviews of the training programs are carried out by the respective RRCs (Dermatopathology), under the auspices of the Accreditation Council for Graduate Medical Education (ACGME), and/or by the ABD (Pediatric Dermatology).
 A transition plan for oversight of Pediatric Dermatology programs to ACGME is under way.

 Although all general dermatology residents receive comprehensive training in each of these subspecialties, candidates who pursue the additional year(s) of training in subspecialty fellowships will have met additional standards and qualifications that will prepare them for specialized careers in teaching, research, and/or the practice of these subspecialties.